wp-plugins/wordpress-tooltips/readme.txt

 <p><a href='http://tooltips.org' target='blank'>Upgrade to Pro Version</a></p>

-Wordpress Tooltips is a simple & quick & light & powerful jQuery tooltips solution that allow you use tooltips for word,phrases,image,links,even post tags, post content, post excerpt, shortcode, menu items or next-gen description, wordpress menu..., and so on.
+Wordpress Tooltips is a simple & quick & light & powerful jQuery tooltips solution that allow you You can add tooltips in post title/post content/post excerpt/post tags/wordpress archive/wordpress menu items/gallery..., you can use tooltips for word,phrases,image,links,even post tags, post content, post excerpt, shortcode, menu items or next-gen description, wordpress menu..., and so on.
 You can add text, image, link, video, radio in tooltips, it can be used as a glossary too.

 You can manage all keyword/content centrally in one admin panel easily and quickly.
-Just input keyword in keyword field and video/rideo/text/image/link in content field, everything will be o.k, for next-gen users, you do not need to do anything, tooltips plugin will detected next-gen description and show it as a tooltips when hovering your next-gen images.
+Just input keyword in keyword field and video/rideo/text/image/link in content field, everything will be o.k, for next-gen users, you do not need to do anything, tooltips plugin will detected next-gen description and show it as a tooltips when hovering your next-gen images, also you can setting tooltips in Tooltips Global Settings panel.

 More amazing features?
 Do you want to customize a beautiful style for your tooltips?
 Get <a href='http://tooltips.org' target='blank'>Wordpress Tooltips Pro</a>  now.